Walking route along the southern canals

 From Koningsplein the Heiligeweg leads you to the most famous shopping street of The Netherlands: Kalverstraat.
 The Heiligeweg (‘holy road’) used to lead to a chapel, where the Miracle of Amsterdam took place in 1345.
 In short, this was a miraculous self-delocation of a sacred host.
 The host was brought to the Old Church twice, but returned to a house on Kalverstraat by itself.

 The Voetboogstraat is a small side street of Heiligeweg.
 In this small street you can find a few Dutch culinary treasures.
 At Vleminckx it’s likely you have to wait in line in order to get the best fries in Amsterdam – with a large assortment of sauces to choose from.
-If you are looking for more refined typical Dutch food, go to beautiful restaurant Lt.
-Cornelis: high quality typical Dutch food with a modern twist.
+Don't forget visiting Brasserie Silom Thai, one of the best Thai restaurants in town!
 The streets Voetboogstraat and Handboogstraat refer to the different weapons that were used to defend the city in the 17th century.